-Adults with type 1 diabetes should schedule an eye exam within five years of their diagnosis.
+Adults with Type 1 diabetes should schedule an eye exam within five years of their diagnosis and every year thereafter.

 When possible, women with diabetes who are planning to get pregnant should consult with their eye doctor beforehand.
-An eye exam also should be scheduled within the first three months of development.
+An eye exam should also be scheduled within the first three months of pregnancy.
 Another exam should be scheduled a year after giving birth.

 After an initial exam, the ADA recommends getting annual diabetic exams to monitor the health of your eyes.
-It’s important to specifically schedule a diabetic eye exam; a typical comprehensive eye exam will not focus enough on the specific needs of a diabetic patient.
+It’s important to specifically schedule a diabetic eye exam; a typical routine eye exam for people with no health problems may not focus enough on the specific needs of a diabetic patient.

 The eyes can be among the first parts of your body affected by diabetes.
-But maintaining a regular routine of diabetic eye exams will ensure any problems are diagnosed and treated early — making lifelong, healthy vision a reality.
+But maintaining a regular routine of diabetic eye exams will ensure any problems are diagnosed and treated early to protect your eyesight.